AbdelrahmanShaheen/e-commerce/README.md

 - [x] Reviews, Wishlist And User Addresses features

-- [ ] Coupons And Shopping Cart features
+- [x] Coupons And Shopping Cart features

-- [ ] Cash And Online Orders, Online Payments And Deployments
+- [x] Cash payment And Online Orders
+- [ ] Credit card payment with `paymob`
+- [ ] add validation layer for coupons ,cart and orders
+- [ ] Redis for cashing
+- [ ] AWS S3 for file uploading instead of using multer and server file system